deepkit/deepkit-framework/README.md

 const page = validatedPlainToClass(Page, {name: 'peter'});
 ````

-You can also custom validators
+You can also write custom validators

 ```typescript
 import {f, PropertyValidatorError, PropertyValidator} from '@marcj/marshal';